cfengine/documentation/reference/promise-types/files.markdown

 ```

-**Notes**:
-Sets the criteria for file selection outcome during file searches.
-The
-syntax is the same as for a class expression, since the file selection
-is a classification of the file-search in the same way that system
-classes are a classification of the abstract host-search.
-That is, you
-may specify a boolean expression involving any of the file-matching
-components.
-In this way, you may specify arbitrarily complex
-file-matching parameters, such as what is shown above, "is owned by
+You may specify arbitrarily complex file-matching parameters, such as what is
-mark, has the extension '.pdf' or '.fdf', and whose modification time is
+shown above, "is owned by mark, has the extension '.pdf' or '.fdf', and whose
-not between 1 day ago and now"; that is, it is older than 1 day.
+modification time is not between 1 day ago and now"; that is, it is older than

-Items in the boolean expression in `file_result` must be from the
-following list:

--   leaf\_name
--   path\_name
--   file\_types
--   mode
--   size
--   owner
--   group
--   atime
--   ctime
--   mtime
--   issymlinkto
--   exec\_regex
--   exec\_program
--   bsdflags
+1 day.

 ### link_from